ArsenGabrielyan/calm-mood/CONTRIBUTING.md

 ## Testing
 - Make sure all pages load correctly in **light and dark mode**.
 - Check responsiveness (desktop, tablet, mobile).
-- Verify that translations display properly when switching language.
+- Verify that translations display properly when switching languages.
 - Try the breathing exercise and sound mixer to confirm timing, animations, and volume controls.

 ## Translating Calm Mood to another language